 - Adderall promotes dopamine/catecholamine release.

 Some users enjoy mixing the two concurrently to maximize dopamine activity.
 I’m not the biggest fan of this due to the potential risk of excess dopamine, which is already excessive in the case of Adderall.
 Instead, supplementing tyrosine in the evening, or after the Adderall wears off, may help replenish depleted dopamine/catecholamine levels.

 Interestingly, one rat study found tyrosine supplementation to reduce the “need” for amphetamine self-administration, evidenced by the tyrosine-fed rats’ reduction in amphetamine self-administration.
 This gives tyrosine a slight substitute status for Adderall.
 More on L-Tyrosine.

 Pre-, intra-, or post-amphetamine usage — there really isn’t a “bad” time to supplement L-theanine in temporal relation to the Adderall experience.
-In the world of nootropics, L-theanine earns its positive reputation for “taking the edge off” of caffeine & other similar stimulants: L-theanine removes the jitters yet sustains the focus, awareness, etc.
+In the world of nootropics, L-theanine earns its positive reputation for “taking the edge off” of caffeine and other similar stimulants: L-theanine removes the jitters yet sustains the focus, awareness, etc.